DOMAINE DE VAUGOUARD

 The construction of the castle began in 1750, at the request of Colonel de Salis Samade, commander of the Swiss regiment of Salis Samade Grisoirs.
 This regiment was in charge of protecting the King of France, and had an important role during the French revolution, being in charge of protecting the Bastille in 1789.

 In 1789, Colonel de Salis Samade transferred the estate to his nephew, Baron Henri de Triqueti.
 A student of the famous sculptor Anne-Louis Girodet, Triqueti was commissioned to design the bronze doors of the Madeleine church in Paris.
-Close to the King's family, he offered the Château de Vaugouard in 1838 to the Duke of Orléans, the eldest son of King Louis Philippe I, to make it a hunting appointment.
+Close to the King's family, he offered the Château de Vaugouard in 1838 to the Duke of Orléans, the eldest son of King Louis Philippe I, to make it a hunting ground.

 Today, the Château and its outbuildings welcome golf and nature lovers to its vast estate.
 The various seminar rooms, the swimming pool, the sauna and the fitness room blend into this historic setting without altering it, and the 18-hole golf course offers well-deserved moments of relaxation.
 A bar, a tennis court and a petanque court are also available for guests.
 You will find at Domaine de Vaugouard a high quality of service, and all the refinement of a 4-star hotel.